 UNESCO’s World Heritage Centre’s short description of site no. 460:

 “Founded in the early 16th century in honour of the Holy Trinity, the city was a bridgehead for the conquest of the American continent.
 Its 18th- and 19th-century buildings, such as the Palacio Brunet and the Palacio Cantero, were built in its days of prosperity from the sugar trade.”

-We rented a Ford 1956-model with driver (12 USD) and hummed into and up the valley.
-I climbed the 40 metres high tower of the Manaca Iznaga plantation and was rewarded with an impressive view.
-The tower was used for surveillance and a big bell now on the ground was used to muster the slaves.“
+We rented a Ford 1956-model with driver and hummed into and up the valley.
+I climbed the 40 metres high tower of the Manaca Iznaga plantation.
+My reward was an impressive view.
+They used this tower for surveillance.
+A big bell, now on the ground, was used to muster the slaves.“